Skip to main content

 Some text in Confluence with a tooltip giving the definition of an API

-How to add the tooltips to a Confluence page
+How to add tooltips to a Confluence page

 A Confluence page with the Edit button circled

-3. Click on the text you want the tooltip to appear next to.
-For example, an acronym that users may not be familiar with.
+3. Click next to the text you want to provide more information on - for example, an acronym that users may not be familiar with.
 Type the /tooltip shortcut and select the Tooltip macro.

 The tooltip editor dialog containing text that will show in the tooltip